 THIS is what this new music IS NOT:

 it IS NOT something that tries to reinvent

 History teaches that, when it comes to music, simple doesn't always

 equate to bad, and complex doesn't always equate to good.
 Both can be appealing, imaginative, clever, and pleasantly listenable.
-Both can be dull, unimaginative, lackluster, and painfully unlistenable.
+Both can be dull, unimaginative, lackluster, and annoyingly unlistenable.
 Even so, music should be taught and

-practiced in its most varied forms even if it seems complicated,

-especially if it's complicated ... because in that effort lies freedom.
+practiced in its most varied forms even if it seems complicated -- especially if it's complicated -- because in that effort lies freedom.

 Those who explain over time that everything should be simplified, purged of its "flaws" and nuances, and all that creates complexity

 abolished, are the gravediggers of the human mind.
-The poorer the language of expression, the less thought, but without the thought of beauty there can be no beauty ... which is why listeners
+The poorer the language of expression, the less thought, but without the THOUGHT of beauty there can BE no beauty ... which is why listeners

 lives of listeners, merely awaiting their recognition of it.